CharlesPoulin/ScraperCard/brainscape_to_anki/README.md

-# Brainscape to Anki Converter
+# Brainscape to Anki Converter ( THIS WAS MADE IN 24 min )

 A Python application that scrapes flashcards from Brainscape websites and converts them to Anki format (.csv).